 The overnight appearance of a mushroom “fairy ring” nestled in the grass may have enchanted you as a child, but as an adult homeowner with a lawn to care for you may have other feelings about this phenomenon.
 So how do you manage a fairy ring (notice we didn’t say “get rid of”?)
 First you need to know exactly what a fairy ring is.

 A fairy ring develops as a fungus grows slowly from a central point, sending out hyphae in an ever widening circle.
 The hyphae are root-like structures that fungi use to absorb nutrients and water from their environment.
 Together the hyphae are known as a mycelium.
-This growth is completely underground and invisible, and can reach up to 10 meters in diameter.
+This growth is completely underground and can reach up to 10 meters in diameter.